TheBigMotif/resumate/README.md

 ## Installation

-There is no need to install this application since it is hosted in a website.
+There is no need to install this application since it is hosted in a [website]().
+Also, for further technical understanding of the project for developers, you can visit the [repository](https://github.com/aaronagraz/resumate).

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:
+To use this application, the user needs to go the [website]() and login.

+Once logged in, the first screen will ask for the user's personal information that is relevant to the resume generation.

+After clicking on Save, the next page will display and the user needs to fill this in as well.

     ```md
     ![alt text](assets/images/screenshot.png)